Treatment for Varicose Veins

 Dr. Jozef Tryzno, MD, RVT is a Diplomate of the American Board of Venous and Lymphatic Medicine (formerly known as American Board of Phlebology), he also holds RVT (Registered Vascular Technologist) credentials from American Registry of Diagnostic Medical Sonographers.

-Endovenous Laser Ablation - EVLA* - Endovenous Laser Treatment is an alternative treatment to surgical stripping of the saphenous veins.
+Endovenous Laser Ablation - EVLA/EVLA* - Endovenous Laser Treatment is an alternative treatment to surgical stripping of the saphenous veins.
 During this minimally invasive in-office treatment, thin laser fiber is inserted into the varicose vein via a needle or introducer stuck through the skin.
 Pulses of laser light are delivered to the damaged vein, which causes the vein to seal shut and be cut off from blood circulation.

 The procedure is done in-office under local anesthesia.
 Following the procedure, a gradient compression stocking is placed on the treated leg and the patient is asked to walk dynamically in our office for 20 minutes.